azoff/truman/README.md

 TODO
 ----
 - Add context to buck INIT log (or just use final options)
+  - Update notification log as well
+  - Update log in README
 - Add a Notification that allows Desks to ignore/unignore bucks by context
-  - Update log in README
 - Truman tests
 - What happens when a socket fails?
 - Document functions